-Deferred Outflows of Resource
+Deferred Inflows of Resources

-Deferred outflows are the consumption of net position by the College that are applicable to a future reporting period.
-For the year ended June 30, 2018, the College's deferred outflows of resources were comprised of deferred charges on an Oklahoma Capitol Improvement Authority (OCIA) lease restructure and on deferred contribution amounts related to pensions
+Deferred inflows are the acquisition of net position by the University that are applicable to a future reporting period.
+At June 30, 2019, the University's deferred inflows of resources were comprised of deferred gains on the restructuring of certain long-term debt.